sjstanev/ansible_book/Readme.md

 The `add_host` module adds a host to the inventory, This is useful if you’re using Ansible to provision new virtual machine instances inside an IaaS cloud.
 If a new host comes online while a playbook is executing, the dynamic inventory script will not pick up this new host.
-This is because the dynamic inventory script is executed at the beginning of the playbook
+This is because the dynamic inventory script is executed at the beginning of the playbook. if any new hosts are added while the playbook is executing, Ansible won’t see them.